Badgebup (Revoked)

 Project Information:

-Badgebup (Revoked) is an environmental planting project located in the rural locality of Badgebup, approximately 30 kilometers east of Katanning in the Great Southern region of Western Australia.
-Registered in July 2015 and covering roughly 72 hectares, the project was situated in the highly productive but ecologically fragmented Wheatbelt region, an area historically dominated by broadacre cropping and sheep grazing.
-The project was voluntarily revoked in September 2017.
+Badgebup (Revoked) is an environmental planting project located in the locality of Badgebup, approximately 32km east of Katanning and 270km southeast of Perth in the Great Southern region of Western Australia.
+It was registered in July 2015 and covers an area of 71.99 hectares.
+The surrounding landscape is part of the Western Australian wheatbelt and is predominantly used for broadacre agriculture, specifically wheat farming and sheep production.